relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 ## How to Use ##

+* On my machine I have cygwin installed and added to PATH so I can use most linux commands from DOS shells.
+You will notice that I use some linux commands like rm instead of the DOS equivalent.
+You can edit the BAT to make the windows specific without cygwin but I prefer them the way they are because it allows the Linux shell to execute them once chmod +x is added to the .bat files.

 * [**Install GO**](https://golang.org/doc/install)

 * **[setGoEvn.bat](setGOEnv.bat)** - will set the GOHOME directory to current working directory  in a command prompt.
 This is required for the GO compiler to find the  source code.   *Tested on windows 10 but should be similar on linux if chmod is set to 777*.